In the mid-to-late ‘90s, my dad made all these new friends online.

 Watching my weed use escalate to full-scale addiction didn’t help.

-Here’s something I wrote while high back in early 2013:
+Here’s something I wrote while high a few years ago:

 “I think I feel bad because I’m addicted to weed and making all sorts of potentially irrational decisions.